hashgraph/hedera-services/platform-sdk/docs/core/dynamic-address-book/roster/glossary-of-terms.md

 ### Non-Ancient Event Window

 Specifies the window of events that are being considered in consensus.
-The window specified the following:
+The window specifies the following:
 * `latestConsensusRound` - the latest round that has reached consensus.
 * `minRoundNonAncient` - the minimum round that is considered non-ancient.